santoshvarmaaddala/Web_Calculator/README.md

 # Web_Calculator
-    Web_Calculator Repo gives us a simple calculator with basic operations.I defined it by minimal set of operations. anyone have interest to part of this miniproject(Web_Calculator) to update the operations or ui of calcultor.plss, pull your request.
-      to reach me -- email -> santoshvarma2166@gmail.com or linkedin url in my profile
+    Web_Calculator Repo gives us a simple calculator with basic operations.I defined it by minimal set of operations. anyone have interest to part of this miniproject(Web_Calculator) to update the operations or ui of calcultor. to reach me -- email -> santoshvarma2166@gmail.com or linkedin url in my profile

 # Interface